-IBM SWOT Analysis & Recommendations
+IBM SWOT Analysis

-International Business Machines Corporation (IBM) engages in continuous efforts to address concerns shown in this SWOT analysis of the business.
-The SWOT Analysis is a strategic tool to identify the strengths, weaknesses, opportunities and threats most significant and relevant to the business.
+This SWOT analysis of IBM shows strategic fit.
+The SWOT analysis tool identifies the strengths, weaknesses, opportunities, and threats relevant to the business.
 IBM’s strengths and weaknesses are internal strategic factors that determine capabilities and challenges based on the organization’s characteristics.
-For example, the company’s global operations facilitate economies of scale that strengthens the business against competitors.
-On the other hand, the opportunities and threats in IBM’s business are external strategic factors that reflect the situation of the information technology industry and the markets where the business operates.
+On the other hand, opportunities and threats are external strategic factors that reflect the information technology industry.
 Big Blue needs to develop appropriate strategies and tactics to stay ahead of competitors while maintaining growth and stability based on business strengths.
-Long-term growth and survival despite major changes in the industry are achievable by addressing the issues outlined in this SWOT Analysis of IBM.
+Long-term growth despite major changes in the industry is achievable by addressing the issues outlined in this SWOT analysis of IBM.

-IBM’s Strengths (Internal Strategic Factors)
+IBM’s Strengths (Internal Factors)

 1. High-value brand